cantsin/chip8i/README.md

     git clone https://github.com/edwinb/SDL-idris
     idris --install sdl.ipkg

-- A Makefile is provided. `make run` will run this emulator with the default ROM (currently `maze.rom`)
+- A Makefile is provided. `make run` will run this emulator with the default ROM (currently `maze.rom`).
+Note that ROMs are not provided in this repository.